 Do the ramps have a minimum load height?

+We can custom cut your ramps for your load height.
 For custom solutions, please contact our ramp specialists

 Can the ramps be used over the max load height?

 No, the ramp will be too steep.
 Using the ramp above it’s recommended load height may cause accident, injury or death and will invalidate the warranty.

 Should I allow extra capacity in the ramps for safety?

 Our ramps that are included in our Vehicle And Plant Ramps section and in our Viper - Premium Heavy Duty Van Ramps sections on our website are manufactured and engineered to European TUV standards.
 These have been designed, built and tested in accordance with the following technical standards applied by the manufacturer: EN 1090-3, EN 1999-1-1, EN ISO 15613, EN ISO 15614-2, EN 1398:2009.

 How durable are aluminium ramps compared to steel?